Woody's Classic Cars & Baseball Museum

 Observe the celebration of a magical bygone era in every detail at Woody's.
 Classic cars along with America's favorite past-time, baseball, are front and center from the time you reach for the front doors, literally.
 Door handles are fashioned from old baseball bats and chrome exhaust pipes.
 Once inside, trained guides greet visitors, point out exhibit highlights and tell a few stories.
 Texas, as we know, is an amiable state, and the atmosphere here at Woody's is nothing less than inviting and friendly.

 The first floor is all about cars.
 It isn't easy to choose where to begin with 27 vintage vehicles stationed throughout this vast space.
-Each automobile has its unique, fascinating history.
+Each automobile has its own unique, fascinating history.
 Mannequins in period dress add to the mystique around each car, allowing visitors to easily imagine what it was like when these vehicles rolled.

 Informative display materials explain the history of each car.
 You'll see mint-condition autos from the early 1900s, including a 1930 Model AA Fuel Truck used to haul gasoline, a 1956 Continental Mark II, a Willys Jeep, a 1956 Mustang Mystic Cobra, and a 1965 pearly white hard-top T-bird.